 The Nun’s Priest’s Tale Summary

-Once, Chaunticleer sat beside his fellows and looked very tensed.
-Pertelote asked him what happened with himself?
-He uttered that a terrible beast came in his dream resembling a hound and tried to seize her body in order to kill him.
-The looks of the beast were between red and yellow and his tail and ears were tipped with black.
+Chaunticleer once sat next to his friends and appeared really anxious.
+Pertelote questioned him about his personal history.
+He claimed that a terrifying creature who resembled a hound appeared in his dream and attempted to take her body in order to kill him.
+The beast had a reddish-yellow appearance, and his tail and ears were tipped with black.

 Pertelote advised him to take some herbs as laxatives.
-But Chaunticleer refused to take her suggestions and countered her allegation by quoting many authorities to prove that there is a significance in his dream.
+But Chaunticleer refused to take her suggestions and countered her allegation by quoting many authorities to prove his dream was significant.

 The Colfox Appeared